 During the Christmas break, the school district began a broader cleanup, which went beyond the mold issue to include asbestos removal.
 In addition to the mold remediation, the district announced removal of some asbestos-containing materials found in hallway tiles near the first-grade area.
 The PTO claimed the school was “unsafe” and that some teachers were worried to enter the building because of the asbestos exposure.

 The U.S. has approximately 130,000 school buildings and unless they were built in the last few years, the EPA estimated they are practically certain to contain some asbestos materials.
-Many of the building materials during the time these structures were built used asbestos, as it was inexpensive, effective as insulation and as a fire-retardant.
+Many of the building materials during the time these structures were built used asbestos because it was inexpensive, effective as insulation, and as a fire-retardant.

 Source: The Birmingham News, “Cleanup, concerns continue over Montevallo Elementary mold, asbestos issues,” Martin J. Reed, December 24, 2012